-The two houses, once known as 8 and 10 Chapel Street in Thornbury, South Gloucestershire had a shared history and were generally sold as a pair.
+The two houses, 8 and 10 Chapel Street in Thornbury had a shared history and were generally sold as a pair.
 We know they each had only four rooms.
 However we know very little about what the houses looked like and would appreciate any photographs or information to clarify the point.
-We are able to trace this property in census records and rate books comparatively easily because it was next door to the Wheatsheaf Inn.
-Both 8 and 10 Chapel Street were demolished in the 1960s and were replaced by a public housing scheme.
+This tiny extract from an aerial photograph shows the Wheatsheaf public house in its distinctive black and white “Tudor” style.
+The two long buildings next to that are the skittle alley and buildings of the pub.
+To the left of that is the white house that is definitely 8 Chapel Street.
+Number 10 Chapel Street may be either part of that white building or the darker one next to it.
+Both houses were demolished in the 1960s and were replaced by a public housing scheme.

 Samuel and Caroline Haynes.
 The 1840 Tithe Survey suggests that Samuel lived at what became 8 Chapel Street but the 1841 census shows Samuel Haynes had moved to the cottages opposite the Cossham Hall.
 Samuel was then aged about 30 with his wife Caroline aged about 35.
 They had a one year old daughter Eliza and Caroline’s son, Thomas Moxham, aged 14.
 Thomas Moxham was baptised 17th September 1827.
 His mother Caroline Moxham and Samuel Haynes married on 9th December 1832.
 Click here to read more

 John Trayhurn.
 We suspect that the 1851 census shows that John Trayhurn aged 56 a journeyman tailor lived here with his wife Hester aged 52.
 His sons Henry aged 27 and Charles aged 21 were tailors too.
 Thomas aged 9 and Fanny aged 13 were still at school.
 The family may also have been living there in the 1841 census, but we can’t be sure.
 Click here to read more